The time for change is now: Get ready for the new age of golf culture

 Tradition is a cornerstone in the game of golf.
 It is the reason why we dress up and act how we do.
 Since its inception, golf has had a reputation defined by the rules, etiquette, and traditions that come with it.
 In 2019, however, golf was recognized that while these traditions may have value, they could also be limited to today's players and possible future target audiences.

 I started playing competitive golf at the age of 12.
 After fantastic success in Bermuda (where I was born & raised), I decided to move to the US and pursue a career in golf.
-After a successful HS career highlighted by multiple junior golf wins and an HS state championship, it was apparent the next step was college.
+After a successful HS career highlighted by multiple junior golf wins and an HS state championship, the next step was apparent: college.

 My journey became somewhat lonely.
 Event after event, I was the one and only non-white player.
 Most college golf events have 50 Mys, so you can imagine how strange it must've felt to be the only black athlete on almost every occasion.

 My favorite memories were playing golf with my dad as a child.
 However, after moving, all my friends who played golf were white.
 Why do you think this is?
 That's why I've prioritized it in life and hope to encourage other minorities to take an interest in the sport.

 The future of the game

 This next generation of golfers and leaders is already comfortable addressing the status quo in golf.
 Likewise, members born from the late 1990s through the mid-2010s are thinking about how the sport is changing.

 I have come across many diverse individuals through my years in the game.
 I cringe at beginners being ejected from the game based on age, gender, race, ethnicity, religious beliefs, or socioeconomic standing.
 As the world comes to terms with its many centuries of exclusion, our golf facilities resemble our schools, offices, stores, and neighborhoods.
 There is more inclusive than ever, the most significant change in the past 50 years.